 Absolutely.
 At the Centre, we are striving to do better everyday to improve the lives of the most vulnerable children, and whilst our expectations were absolutely fulfilled we will always be looking to improve it in the future.

 ED: What are your plans for the future?
 Do you intend on incorporating more interactive learning and training options, which proved to be essential with COVID-19 pandemic?

-Being a Centre of innovation, we have big aspirations, goals and plans for the future, all intended to improve the lives of children and families affected by harmful practices.
+Being a Centre of innovation, we have big aspirations, goals and plans for the future, all intended to improve the lives of children and families affected by harmful practices, particularly as we know that COVID-19 has exacerbated risk and the protections available.
 One of these is to build on interactive digital content which is community based.
 Watch this space!